tytydraco/yessleep/out/We_Discovered_A_UBoat.md

-As I sat there in the Coast Guard ship's infirmary, I felt thankful that I was still alive.
+As I sat there in the Coast Guard ship's infirmary, I felt grateful yet guilty, that I was still alive.

 I along with the surviving members of the fishing boat I worked on, were being questioned about the deaths of four of our friends.

 Although it happened a week ago, it still feels like a nightmare...

-*"So, help me understand how four of your friends ended up dead?"*
+*"So, help me understand how four of your friends end up dead and where did you put their bodies?"*

-*"I already told you, I don't know!"*
+*"I already told you, I don't know and I'm innocent!"*

-*"Oh, I think you know so start from the beginning and tell me exactly what happened 2 days ago, on that fishing boat..."*
+*"Oh, I think you know so start from the beginning and tell me exactly what happened a week ago, on that fishing boat..."*

 Okay, my name is *Ann* (not my actual name of course) and for several years, I've been working on a fishing boat, called *The Aurora.*